Capital punishment: International views

-A number of regional conventions prohibit the death penalty, most notably, the Protocol 6 (abolition in time of peace) and Protocol 13 (abolition in all circumstances) to the European Convention on Human Rights.
+Many regional conventions prohibit the death penalty, most notably, Protocol 6 (abolition in time of peace) and Protocol 13 (abolition in all circumstances) to the European Convention on Human Rights.
 The same is also stated under Protocol 2 in the American Convention on Human Rights, which, however, has not been ratified by all countries in the Americas, most notably Canada and the United States.
 Most relevant operative international treaties do not require its prohibition for cases of serious crime, most notably, the International Covenant on Civil and Political Rights.
 This instead has, in common with several other treaties, an optional protocol prohibiting capital punishment and promoting its wider abolition.

-Several international organizations have made abolition of the death penalty (during time of peace, or in all circumstances) a requirement of membership, most notably the EU and the Council of Europe.
-The Council of Europe are willing to accept a moratorium as an interim measure.
-Thus, while Russia was a member of the Council of Europe, and the death penalty remains codified in its law, it has not made use of it since becoming a member of the council – Russia has not executed anyone since 1996.
-With the exception of Russia (abolitionist in practice) and Belarus (retentionist), all European countries are classified as abolitionist.
+Several international organizations have made the abolition of the death penalty (during peacetime or in all circumstances) a requirement for membership, most notably the EU and the Council of Europe.
+The Council of Europe is willing to accept a moratorium as an interim measure.
+Thus, while Russia was a member of the Council of Europe, and the death penalty remains codified in its law, it has not made use of it since becoming a member of the Council – Russia has not executed anyone since 1996.
+Except for Russia (abolitionist in practice) and Belarus (retentionist), all European countries are classified as abolitionists.

 Latvia abolished de jure the death penalty for war crimes in 2012, becoming the last EU member to do so.

 Protocol 13 to the European Convention on Human Rights calls for the abolition of the death penalty in all circumstances (including for war crimes).
 The majority of European countries have signed and ratified it.
-Some European countries have not done this, but all of them except Belarus have now abolished the death penalty in all circumstances (de jure, and Russia de facto).
+Some European countries have not done this, but all of them, except Belarus, have now abolished the death penalty in all circumstances (de jure, and Russia de facto).
 Armenia is the most recent country to ratify the protocol, on 19 October 2023.